 (1) General requirement.
 All SoonerCare providers who provide outpatient behavioral health services are required to have the services they provide either prior authorized by the OHCA or its designated agent.
-Private behavioral health providers, public and private community mental health centers, providers identified by the ODMHSAS as contracted providers, FQHCs, CHCs, RHCs, and I/T/U facilities are required to have all services prior authorized with the exception of Mental Health Assessment by a Non-Physician, the initial four individual or family sessions before finalization of the Assessment; Mental Health Service Plan Development by a Non-Physician (moderate complexity); and Crisis Intervention Services and Adult Facility Based Crisis Intervention.
+Private behavioral health providers, public and private community mental health centers, providers identified by the ODMHSAS as contracted providers, FQHCs, CHCs, RHCs, and I/T/U facilities are required to have all services prior authorized with the exception of.
+Services that do not require prior authorization are as follows:

+(A) Mental Health Assessment by a Non-Physician;

+(B) the initial four individual or family sessions before finalization of the Assessment service plan;

+(C) Mental Health Service Plan Development by a Non-Physician (moderate complexity);

+(D) and Crisis Intervention Services; and

+(E) Adult Facility Based Crisis Intervention.